0cjs/sedoc/aws/iam.md

 Root user login is a separate page accessed via a link from the IAM login page above.

+### API and Command-line Access

+The AWS API may be accessed directly via web requests, but more usually the `aws` command line client or the `boto3` Python library is used.
+These both handle authentication configuration via the `botocore` library.
+For more details see the [CLI Notes](cli.md).

 Authorization/Access Control
 -----------------------------